Artem Darenskyi

 Artem Andriyovych Darenskyi (Артем Андрійович Даренський; born 7 July 2001) is a Ukrainian pair skater who currently competes with Sofiia Holichenko.
+With Holichenko, he is the 2025 World Junior silver medalist, a three-time Ukrainian national senior champion (2022–24), and the 2023 CS Golden Spin of Zagreb bronze medalist.
 With his former skating partner, Sofiia Nesterova, he is a two-time Ukrainian national senior champion.
 The pair has competed in the final segment at two World Junior Championships, finishing within the top eight at the 2019 edition.

 Career

 Early years

 Darenskyi began learning to skate in 2004.
 His first pair skating partner was Anastasiia Smirnova.
 The two won silver at the 2016 Ukrainian Junior Championships and gold the following season.

-2017–2018 season
+2017–18 season

 Smirnova/Darenskyi became age-eligible for junior international events at the start of the season.
 Coached by Lilia Batutina in Dnipro, the pair competed at two ISU Junior Grand Prix assignments, placing 9th in Riga, Latvia, and then 11th in Minsk, Belarus.

 Darenskyi and Sofiia Nesterova began their partnership around November 2017, coached by Batutina in Dnipro.
 Their training was limited due to a leg injury sustained by Nesterova, but the pair decided to compete at the Ukrainian Championships in December.

 Nesterova/Darenskyi's international debut came in early February 2018 at the Toruń Cup in Poland.
 They won bronze and obtained the minimum technical scores required to compete at the 2018 World Junior Championships in Sofia.
 They qualified to the final segment at the March event in Bulgaria and finished 14th overall.